Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Introduction

 This paper establishes unique and remarkable properties of Leaky ReLU networks that do not extend to other activation functions, making a strong case for their use in specific applications.
-We proceed with exposing our theoretical results and then outline the resulting novel initialization method.
+We proceed with presenting our theoretical results and then outline the resulting novel initialization methods.

 \paragraph{Law of Large Numbers.} Throughout the rest of this paper, we consider a Leaky ReLU activation function defined for a fixed $\alpha \in \R_{\neq 0}$ as